Skip to content

 Methods (brief)

 Samples from Barkat Market, Garden Town, Lahore.
 Meat parts and bones separately ashed in muffle furnace, ash dissolved in concentrated nitric acid, filtered through sintered glass crucible, boiled, diluted in 100 mL volumetric flask with deionized water.
 Analysis by atomic absorption spectrophotometry (Perkin Elmer AAnalyst 100).
 Standard solutions prepared from K2Cr2O7 at 2, 4, 6, 8, 10 ppm for calibration.
 Method reference: Tuzen (2003).
-Limitation: sample size per body part not explicitly reported (no n stated); the study appears to use pooled or replicate measurements per body part from market-purchased chicken.
-The paper does not report LOD/LOQ values explicitly.
+Limitations: sample size per body part is not explicitly reported, no LOD/LOQ values are reported, and the AAS digestion method does not document a Cr(VI)-specific separation or preservation validation.

 Implications